Adaptation and climate resilience initiatives

 We’re committed to working with the community to adapt our city and build resilience to the projected impacts of climate change.

-In recent years Council, in partnership with the community, has developed two local adaptation plans addressing flooding and sea level rise:
+In recent years Council, in partnership with the community, has developed two local adaptation plans (LAPS) addressing flooding and sea level rise:

 • Marks Point and Belmont South LAP